bioperl/bioperl.github.io/howtos/Graphics.md

 After creating the feature object, we add it to the track by calling the track's `add_feature()` method (line 13).

-After processing all the hits, we call the panel's `png()` method to render them and convert it into a [Portable Network Graphics (PNG)](wp:Portable_Network_Graphics "wikilink") file, the contents of which are printed to standard output.
+After processing all the hits, we call the panel's `png()` method to render them and convert it into a [Portable Network Graphics  file, the contents of which are printed to standard output.
 We can now view the result by piping it to our favorite image display program.
 Users of operating systems that don't support pipes can simply redirect the output to a file and view it in their favorite image program.

 `% perl render_blast1.pl data1.txt | display -`